maxloopinmok/weekly-report/14 - 2025 Monday March 3 to Sunday March 9.md

 - I updated my resume:
     - https://maxlooresume.wordpress.com/
 - I applied for a job on LinkedIn.
+- I briefly read parts of today Tuesday's Straits Times, Business Times and The Edge, and compiled them.
 - I read:
     - 2024 The Uncomfortable Truth About Money
 - I watched today's news on CNA and Channel 5.